Check your tradesmen

 National Federation of Builders

 NFB members are “strictly vetted and have undergone a range of reference checks, safeguarding and giving you peace of mind”.
-Their search function allows you to check or find a builder in your area or by company name.
+Their search function allows you to check or find an NFB builder in your area or by company name.

 Federation of Master Builders

 FMB have “thousands of vetted members”, although check their membership criteria as there are different levels of criteria and checks for different types of members.
-You can check your FMB registered tradesman is legitimate by using their Check a Member page
+You can find or check your FMB registered tradesperson is legitimate.

 Electricians, Plumbers and Heating Engineers Trade Associations